team-chocolate-cake/Teamix/README.md

 https://github.com/team-chocolate-cake/Teamix/assets/83548062/0f7a862c-af87-4f7b-999b-0180bca02159

 https://github.com/team-chocolate-cake/Teamix/assets/83548062/1ea06670-de3c-4ebc-90b4-47a9a112e027

+## Architecture
+Teamix follows the clean architecture approach for scalability and maintainability.
+The app consists of 5 Modules which are app, buildScr, data, domain and presentation.

 **I. Presentation:** It contains 2 modules which are viewmodel and ui.
   - **1. ui:** It contains the composables, routes and the UI built in compose.